 Facebook is testing a new ‘downvote’ button which it said will allow users to report abusive or offensive comments immediately.
-The said feature found on all comments made on a public page post has however been rolled out in a limited scale, with only a few users getting to use the new feature.
+The said Facebook slang words and full form feature found on all comments made on a public page post has however been rolled out on a limited scale, with only a few users getting to use the new feature.

 The social media company hasn’t stated when, if at all, the new feature will be made standard across its platform.
 The company also clarified the new feature might share its name with a similar feature on Reddit though the similarities end there.